 And that’s how you build a modern DIY planter box!
 This is such a great project for leftover plywood and wood scraps, although you could also invest in nice walnut for the legs and build something to rival the home decor stores… You can even buy walnut by the piece here and then the solid wood for the legs here – barely any tools needed because they’re sold in smaller pieces.

-I don’t recommend putting in any soil!
+I don’t recommend putting in any soil directly on to the plywood bottom.
 Use a plastic liner if you want to use this for real plants.
 You can buy plastic liners and make this planter the exact measurements required.
 Or place your plastic planter pots inside and cover with moss.
 I created a faux arrangement, which was super easy.
 Instead of floral foam, I rustled up some Styrofoam from a package we’d been shipped.
-I hate throwing away that stuff plus I love to reuse whenever I can.
+I hate throwing away that stuff, plus I love to reuse whenever I can.
 I cut the foam into blocks and fit them tightly into the bottom of the planter.
 Then I inserted the stems of my faux flowers (aqua velvet hydrangeas and blue wax flowers) into the foam – if you’d like it to be permanent, you can add a dab of hot glue.
 But they stuck very firmly in the Styrofoam without any glue.
 I’ve moved this modern DIY planter box around a lot and the blooms stay firmly put!

 Then I covered the foam with moss to hide everything and create a more realistic look.
 I also tucked in a couple of strands of pink cascading succulents so that if anyone peeks in, they see a cute surprise inside.
 Does it make it seem a little more realistic?